slamice/wri/Other stories/Commuter.md

 "No one forcing you ta stay here.
 You can ge' off anytime."

 The conductor breathed out something unpronounceable as the train slowed to a stop.
 The lady got up pushing past Samir without another word.
 A rush of cold air gushed in Samir's face.
 Between huge white pillars a sign read "Алекса́ндровский сад".
 He saw her hobble off as the doors closed, bobbling bravely away on the bright cold concrete.
+Her dark contrasted the sea of white so much so you could see her slowly walking, alone, down the platform.

 Samir didn't feel there was anyone driving the train.